stubbsbr/endurien-privacy/support.md

 A: No, the app prevents duplicates by tracking which workouts have already been imported.

 **Q: Can I revoke Apple Health access?**
-A: Yes, go to iOS Settings → Privacy & Security → Health → Cadence, and toggle off the permissions you want to revoke.
+A: Yes, go to iOS Settings → Privacy & Security → Health → Endurien, and toggle off the permissions you want to revoke.

 ### Data & Privacy